-The authors acknowledge the differences in mean collapsed sequencing depth of cfDNA between cancer patients and healthy controls.
-As shown in Figure 6(a)-(d) of this point-by-point reply, however, the mean collapsed sequencing depth of genomic DNA from WBC, from which the results presented in Figure 5 of the manuscript were generated, as well as the error rate distributions computed from collapsed reads are similar across the different cancer cohorts and comparable to that of healthy controls.
+We acknowledge the differences in mean collapsed sequencing depth of cfDNA between cancer patients and healthy controls.
+As shown in Figure 6a-6d of this response, however, the mean collapsed sequencing depth of gDNA from WBC, from which the results presented in Figure 5 of the manuscript were generated, as well as the error rate distributions computed from collapsed reads are similar across the different cancer cohorts and comparable to that of healthy controls.

-The authors would like to point out that whilst CH has previously been reported to be associated with tobacco use (ref), mutations in PPM1D are also known to be associated with prior exposure to platinum agents, topoisomerase inhibitors and etoposide either alone or after adjusting for smoking history as confounding factor (ref).
-This latter observation was also confirmed by a larger retrospective study of >8000 patients with non-hematologic malignancies at the time of tumor diagnosis (ref).
-Nonetheless, following the Reviewer’s suggestion, prior smoking history was retrieved from the records of patients included in this study.
-The healthy control individuals do not have a recorded smoking history and this information cannot be obtained retrospectively.
-Age, gender, self-reported race were recorded, and individuals were screened for infectious diseases by the San Diego Blood Bank.
+The authors would like to point out that whilst CH has previously been reported to be associated with tobacco use (28803919), mutations in PPM1D have been also known to be associated with prior exposure to platinum agents, topoisomerase inhibitors and etoposide either alone or after adjusting for smoking history as confounding factor (30388424).
+This latter observation was also confirmed by a larger retrospective study of >8000 patients with non-hematologic malignancies at the time of tumor diagnosis (28803919).

+The reviewer is absolutely correct that other potential confounders such as age and smoking history could affect the results of this analysis.
+Hence, per Reviewer’s suggestion, prior smoking history was retrieved from the records of patients included in this study.
+The healthy control individuals accrued though the San Diego Blood Bank do not have a recorded smoking history and this information cannot be obtained retrospectively.

-Figure 10(a)-(b) of this point-by-point reply compares the age distribution in cancer patients and healthy control individuals and between the different treatment arms i.e. RT/CT versus no RT/CT.
-There is no statistically significant differences between the different groups under consideration.
-Similarly, excluding healthy control individuals, the frequency of prior smoking history by treatment arms is not statistically different.
-As CH has previously been reported to be associated with tobacco use (ref), additionally, the association of age and number of somatic mutations in cfDNA categorized into WBC-matched, VUSo, Biopsy-matched and Biopsy-subthreshold shown in Figure 4(c) of the manuscript was adjusted for prior smoking history.
-The resulting p-values are shown in Figure 11(a)-(l) of this point-by-point reply.
+Figures 10a and 10b of this response compare the age distribution in cancer patients and healthy controls and between the different treatment arms i.e. RT/CT versus no RT/CT.
+There was no statistically significant differences between the different groups under consideration.
+Similarly, excluding healthy control individuals, the frequency of prior smoking history by treatment arms was not statistically different.
+Nevertheless, given the strong association of CH with age and previously reported association with tobacco use (28803919), we further adjusted the analysis presented in Figures 5c and 5d of the manuscript for age and history of smoking (please see the updated Figure 5 below).
+The results remained unchanged with cancer patients overall having a higher rate of CH than controls (adjusted p=x.xxx) and prior RT/CT being associated with increased rate of CH (adjusted p=x.xxx).
+We have updated manuscript text accordingly to reflect this updated analysis (page XX paragraph XX)

+Additionally, we further adjusted the analysis presented in Figure 4c of the manuscript (i.e. the association of age and number of somatic mutations in cfDNA categorized into WBC-matched, VUSo, Biopsy-matched and Biopsy-subthreshold) for smoking history.
+Overall the results remained unchanged.
+Please see the updated Figure 4c of the manuscript presented below as Figure 11a-11i of this response.